Kelly DeVries

 Kelly Robert DeVries (born December 23, 1956) is an American medievalist and military historian specializing in the warfare of the Middle Ages.
 He is often featured as an expert commentator on television documentaries.
 He is professor of history at Loyola University Maryland and Honorary Historical Consultant at the Royal Armouries, UK.

 Education

 DeVries received his PhD in medieval studies in 1987 from the Centre for Medieval Studies at the University of Toronto.

 Awards

 DeVries with co-editor Michael Livingston was named as one of the recipients of the 2017 Distinguished Book Award from the Society for Military History for their book The Battle of Crécy: A Casebook.
+A second Distinguished Book Award from the Society for Military History was shared in 2020 by the two for Medieval Warfare: A Reader.